pivovarit/parallel-collectors/README.md

 - powerful (the combined power of Stream API and `CompletableFuture`s, allowing for timeout specification, composition with other `CompletableFuture`s, and asynchronous processing)
 - configurable (flexibility with customizable `Executor`s and _parallelism_ levels)
 - non-blocking (eliminates the need to block the calling thread while awaiting results)
-- short-circuiting (if one of the operations raises an exception, remaining tasks will get interrupted)
+- short-circuiting (if one of the operations raises an exception, the remaining tasks will get interrupted)
 - non-invasive (they are just custom implementations of `Collector` interface, no magic inside, zero-dependencies, no Stream API internals hacking)
 - versatile (enables easy integration with existing Stream API `Collectors`)